PriyaPalak/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution.md

 # 🍜 Case Study #3 : Foodie-Fi

+## Business Task:
+Foodie-Fi is a Netflix-type startup but only with cooking shows.
+Danny created it with a data driven mindset and wanted to ensure all future investment decisions and new features were decided using data.The idea is to use data of this subscription based digital business to understand its customers' journey and behavior on the platform to make data driven decisions regarding future investments and new features.

 ## 📝 Solution A. Customer Journey

 #### Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.